Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Propagation of exponentially-tailed Sobolev regularity

 \subsection{Regularization of the Boltzmann gain operator}

-The regularizing effect of the gain Boltzmann operator was first established in \cite{Lions} and later, with a more elementary proof, polynomial weights were added in \cite{Wennberg, MV}.
+The second main ingredient for proving the propagation of exponentially-tailed Sobolev regularity is the regularization property of the gain operator.
+This regularizing effect was first established in \cite{Lions} and later, with a more elementary proof, polynomial weights were added in \cite{Wennberg, MV}.
 The following theorem is a version of the regularizing effect using exponential weights, and the proof is a simple adaptation of the technique given in \cite[Lemma 2.3]{ALodsSS} for polynomial weights. \begin{theorem} Assume that collision kernel is of the form

 and $\Phi\in\mathcal{C}^{\infty}_{0}\big((0,\infty]\big)$, with $\Phi(x)\approx x^{\gamma}$ for large $x$ ($\gamma\geq0$).
 Then, for $d\geq2$, $s\geq0$, $r\geq0$, and $\alpha\in(0,1]$

 where $\mu:=\mu(s,\gamma)=s^{+}+\gamma+\frac{3}{2}$, and the constant $C>0$ depends, in particular, on the distance from the support of $\Phi$ and $b$ to zero and one respectively. \end{theorem} \begin{proof} One uses the argument of \cite[Lemma 2.3]{ALodsSS} which is a relaxation of \cite[Theorem 3.1]{MV}; the central step is to make sure that the expression